by Amy Venzke June 25, 2017 10 min read

 The Clek Foonf comes in three fabrics with varying prices: a soft jersey knit; a Crypton fabric that repels moisture, odors and stains; and a breathable and chemical-free merino wool.

-The Nuna RAVA is priced the same as the lowest-priced Clek Foonf (Carbon Jersey Knit), and all RAVA colors are the same price.
+The Nuna RAVA is priced the same as the mid-priced Clek Foonf (Carbon Jersey Knit), and all RAVA colors are the same price.